srlasher/pdstools/ADM-Datamart-Health-Check.md

 <img src="/pegasystems/cdh-datascientist-tools/blob/master/images/adm_health_check_toc.png" width="60%" height="60%">

-Although the notebook is in R and will require R to be installed, it does not require any R skills.
-It is just a tool and does not require any programming skills in R to be used.
+Although the notebook is in R and will require R to be installed, it is just a tool and does not require any R skills.

 # Sanity check